Day 3 of 6

 Schedules, Scores & Standings

-The six-day tournament, which runs through Nov.
-25 at Spanish River Athletic Park and Florida Atlantic University, features teams in the 1999-2003 age groups comprised of the top female players in the country.
+The six-day event, which will take place Nov.
+19-24 at Spanish River Athletic Park and Florida Atlantic University, will feature the teams in the 2000-2004 age groups comprised of the top female players in the country.

 With programs in all 55 US Youth Soccer State Associations, US Youth Soccer ODP, the original Olympic development program, is available to any player.
 US Youth Soccer ODP is the only elite player development program that can claim members of Major League Soccer, the National Women’s Soccer League, and the majority of current and past national and youth national team members, as alumni.
 To learn more, visit www.usyouthsoccer.org/programs/OlympicDevelopmentProgram.